 - Studies also link the amount of mercury detected in a newborn correlates directly with the number of amalgam fillings in the mother's mouth.

 Removing mercury for improved healthThere are many dental practices in which mercury is avoided.
 There are fewer dental practices skilled in the safe removal of this toxic substance.
 An amalgam filling should not simply be drilled down and removed.
 The exposure to mercury particles would be far too great with this approach.
-Hence, many dentists advise their patients to leave mercury fillings in place as long as they are intact.
+Hence, many dentists advise their guests to leave mercury fillings in place as long as they are intact.

 Dr. John Palmer is a fellow of the International Academy of Oral Medicine and Toxicology.
-His skill in the safe removal of amalgam fillings is extensive and he trains other dentists in the strict protocols so that they, too, may provide the safest care to their patients.
+His skill in the safe removal of amalgam fillings is extensive and he trains other dentists in the strict protocols so that they, too, may provide the safest care to their guests.

 Amalgam removal takes place with precautions including: